dtb/dtb.github.com/_posts/2012-05-27-writing-your-first-game-using-html5-canvas.markdown

 ## Next steps

-As a "game" this is obviously quite dissatisfactory.
+At this point, if I told you this was a game, you'd call me a goddamn liar.
 Next we'll add input handling, so the player can move, and then obstacles and collision detection.

 ## Resources

-I'll try to put together a list of helpful resources each week.
-For this week:
+Here's the best of the million tabs I had open while I was doing this first part of the game.

 - This [HTML5 Canvas Cheat Sheet](http://blog.nihilogic.dk/2009/02/html5-canvas-cheat-sheet.html)
   for a quick reference on `canvas`.
 This is always open in a tab when I'm working on